AndersDJohnson/rfc-js-try-return/README.md

 # rfc-js-try-return
 A proposal for JS `try` to return a variable.
+Similar to the proposed `do` operator.

 Often we start with code like: